azeezat123/Customer-Segmentation-Analysis/README.md

   product_id varchar(10) REFERENCES products(id)
   );
 ```
+This query creates a table called "customers" with columns for each attribute in the dataset that pertains to customers.
+I specified a primary key for the table using the "customer_id" attribute to ensure that each record in the table is unique.
+I also added a foreign key constraint to reference the "id" attribute in the Products table.

-### To create the Products table, I used the following SQL query:
+**To create the Products table, I used the following SQL query:**
 ``` sql
  CREATE TABLE products (
     id varchar(10) PRIMARY KEY,